-As the Senior Test Kitchen Editor at FOOD & WINE, Justin tests and develops hundreds of recipes a year for the magazine, foodandwine.com and other digital projects, and their branded cookbooks.
+As the Deputy Editor at FOOD & WINE, Justin tests and develops hundreds of recipes a year for the magazine, foodandwine.com and other digital projects, and their branded cookbooks.
 He has also tested and developed recipes for Real Simple, Instyle and All You magazines.
 Justin teaches wonderfully oddball kitchen hacks—including peeling hard-boiled eggs with a spoon and, making perfect cake layers using dental floss—in a video series, Mad Genius Tips.

 Justin joined FOOD & WINE in 2010 as an Assistant Event Coordinator, helping produce the FOOD & WINE Classic in Aspen.
 Before joining FOOD & WINE, he graduated from the French Culinary Institute and worked under chef Alain Allegretti in New York City.